sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 The analysis reveals that while certain categories and sub-categories generate strong sales, profitability is uneven and often concentrated in a limited set of high-performing segments.
 At the same time, some sub-categories contribute to revenue but deliver weak profit, indicating potential inefficiencies in category and sub-category mix and cost structure.

-Regional and category-level differences further highlight that high sales volume does not always translate into strong profit performance, suggesting gaps in pricing, cost control, or product strategy.
+Regional and category-level differences further highlight that high sales volume does not always translate into strong profit performance, suggesting gaps in pricing, cost control, or category and sub-category strategy.

 The dashboard enables stakeholders to: